-READ & REFLECT BOOK CLUB, jointly hosted by Neumann Library and the Office of Student Diversity, Equity and Inclusion, is an informal and flexible book club open to all UHCL students, faculty, and staff and is intended to allow our community to continue to participate with us in a significant and meaningful way.
+READ & REFLECT BOOK CLUB, jointly hosted by Neumann Library, Counseling Services, and the Office of Student Diversity, Equity and Inclusion, is an informal and flexible book club open to all UHCL students, faculty, and staff and is intended to allow our community to read, reflect, and engage in open dialogue.
 Rather than focusing our attention on any one book in particular, each participant will read a book on the theme in order to open the conversation to far more perspectives than any one book allows.

-The READ & REFLECT inaugural summer/fall book club will focus on exploring issues of diversity, equity, inclusion, and racial justice to provide a relevant and timely avenue for discussion about the systemic racism impacting Black communities with the recent events surrounding George Floyd’s murder.
+The READ & REFLECT inaugural 2020-2021 book club will focus on exploring issues of diversity, equity, inclusion, and racial justice to provide an avenue for discussion about the systemic racism impacting BIPOC communities.

 Choose any book that explores a different perspective, either in terms of race, gender, age, sexual orientation, gender identity, ability, or other difference.
 The book can be either fiction or nonfiction, and can be at any reading level.

-The book club will meet multiple times over the summer and fall in a virtual format to discuss the reading topic and chosen titles.
+The book club will meet multiple times over the summer, fall, and spring in a virtual format for an informal discussion of the theme and books selected by the participants.

 Registration for the book club is ongoing; come to as many or as few meetings as you would like!
 If you miss any of the early meetings, please feel free to sign up and join us for future dates.